+No other physical environmental impacts were found in excess of those predicted by the environmental assessment studies or in excess of environmental licence, planning or legislative limits during this reporting period.
 There are a number of conditions in the project approval related to the construction and commissioning phases of the project.
 As such they are no longer relevant to current site operations.

-Of the remaining conditions there were no environmental non-conformances against the Approval conditions, similarly there were no non-compliances with the site EPL conditions.
+Of the remaining conditions, with the exception of the air quality NOx limit exceedance on C3 there were no non-conformances against the Approval conditions, similarly with the exception of the air quality NOx limit exceedance on C3 there were no non-compliances with the site EPL conditions.